Cooking My Dreams

 • Vegan.
 You can skip the sausage or replace it with plant-based sausage and replace the cream with vegan cream.

 • Packed with Veggies.
-You can add more vegetables to the soup, like sweet potatoes, broccoli, leeks, carrots, and more.
+You can add more vegetables to the soup, like sweet potatoes, broccoli, leeks, carrots, fresh mushrooms, and more.

 • Healthier.
 To reduce the number of calories and fat in this recipe, you can omit the cream or use a low-fat cream.
 You can also substitute the sausage with a low-fat sausage or half the quantity of sausage in the recipe.